-Our centre is located in Central Scotland in one of the most beautiful areas of bonnie Scotland, and the scenery can look completely different depending on the season of the year.
+Our horse riding centre is located in Central Scotland in one of the most beautiful areas of bonnie Scotland, and the scenery can look completely different depending on the season of the year.
+So while onb your horse riding holiday in Lanarkshire here are some must do places to visit.

 Brief History of Lanark